eva-nikolai/eva-nikolai.github.io/index.md

 * Develop a scalable and replicable data management tool to support future analyses by the Partnership.
 * Utilize advanced techniques such as API web scraping and machine learning models to extract valuable insights from large US Census datasets.

-The outcomes of this project aimed to empower the South Bend | Elkhart Regional Partnership with actionable knowledge, enabling them to make informed decisions and strategize community development initiatives based on the identified influential factors impacting population dynamics.
+The outcomes of this project aimed to empower the South Bend/ Elkhart Regional Partnership with actionable knowledge, enabling them to make informed decisions and strategize community development initiatives based on the identified influential factors impacting population dynamics.
 Additionally, the replicable data management tool would serve as a valuable resource for the Partnership, facilitating efficient and consistent analyses of Census data in the future and to improve their current Regional Talent Dashboard on their website.

 <br><br>
 [Summary](summary_loan)